dyunus21/RecipeApp/README.md

     * Users can post recipes/questions/challenges in the social media platform
 * Profile
     * Users can view user profiles
-    * Users can view user-uploaded recipes in user profile
+    * Users can view user-uploaded recipes/posts in user profile
     * Users can logout

 ### 3. Navigation